mirarr-app/mirarr/README.md

 - [TMDB](https://www.themoviedb.org/) for their great free, open source API.
 - [OMDB](http://www.omdbapi.com/) for their mostly free API.
 - [scnsrc](https://scnsrc.me/) for their great RSS feed of released movies.
-- External resources who we refer to when playing movies/tv shows.
+- External resources who we refer to when playing movies/TV shows.
+- vidsrc for dl links.
+- TV chart for TV shows table.

 #### Support